psudo-dev/psudofont-liga-mono/README.md

 I used `Lilex` as a base because it would be easier than starting from scratch or making all `Meslo` glyphs thinner, plus, I would have to adjust the x-height of all characters of either font.

-`Lilex` has 1000UPM, so I scaled up all glyphs to 2048UPM, which seems to be the standard for most new fonts
+`Lilex` has `1000UPM`, so I scaled up all glyphs to `2048UPM`, which seems to be the standard for most new fonts.

 For `regular` I kept `Meslo` as a reference but there were also some symbols, marks and even small details that I preferred from `Lilex` - like the ending's curves and angles - so I used those as well.